The 10 Best Retirement Plans

 6. Live Abroad

 You can move abroad to find lower expenses and adventure.
 Some popular retirement destinations abroad are Vietnam and Cost Rica.
 You will want to check out the ex-patriot community and also the availability of high-quality medical care in your intended destination.
 You may not be able to see your friends and family very often if you move abroad.
 Living in a different culture can be stimulating and provide lots of opportunities to try new things and live an adventure every day.
 There are also potential savings benefits to living abroad that can make your retirement dollars last longer.

 Sell your house and most of your belongings and move to an apartment downtown in a big city.
 You'll have the convenience of living near big city attractions such as sports venues, museums, and arts facilities.
 Transportation is readily available, so you won't need to drive anymore.
 Moving to an apartment will mean that you no longer need to do as many chores and yard work tasks to maintain a house and yard.
 Housing prices vary a lot, and you'll want to see how close you can live to the action without paying a huge price.

 8. Stay in Your Current Place

 This one is pretty boring, but you might like it.
 Pay off your current house and stay there in retirement.
 Since you are familiar with the area and local employers, you may be able to continue working part-time in retirement.
 You already have connections to the community and neighborhood.
-You can stay in a familiar place—you'll just have more free time after you retire.
+You can stay in a familiar place.
+You'll just have more free time after you retire.
 The weather may not be ideal in your current location, but you are used to it.
 You can avoid the stress and hassle of packing and moving by retiring in place.
-You can take vacations in retirement to visit other places, with your old house still being your home in retirement.
+You can take vacations during retirement to visit other places with your old house still being your home.

 9. Rent a House